No-Knead Whole Wheat Rosemary Bread

 1 cup all-purpose flour

 2 sprigs fresh rosemary, minced

-- In a large bowl, stir together the flours, salt, yeast, and rosemary.
-Using a wooden spoon, stir
+- In a large bowl, stir together the flours, salt, yeast and rosemary.
+Using a wooden spoon, stir in the water.

 - Cover and let rise for 8-24 hours.